Spencer Webb: Death

 Webb died on July 13, 2022, after hitting his head in a cliff-diving accident near Triangle Lake, Oregon.
 He was 22 years old.
-According to a statement released by the Lane County Sheriff's Office, there is no evidence of foul play and his death appears to be accidental.
+According to the Lane County Sheriff's Office, there was no evidence of foul play and his death appeared to be accidental.
+After he died, it was revealed that his girlfriend was weeks pregnant with his child.
+His son, Spider, was born in March 2023.